Discomfort or Stomach Ache After Food

 Discomfort or stomachache, which worsens after eating, or postprandial pain, may have a frustrating set of symptoms.
 Maybe you hoped that a few crackers would ease your stomach ache, especially if you had eaten a little earlier in the day, but it hurts more than before.
-Abdominal pain that gets worse after eating can be because of a wide variety of causes, making it important to seek treatment.
+Abdominal pain that gets worse after eating can be caused by a wide variety of causes, making it important to seek treatment.

 Postprandial pain has a strong link with the food you eat.
 Most people can even identify the foods that trigger their symptoms the most.
 For example, symptoms often occur after eating spicy foods or foods rich in fat.
 Indigestion (also known as dyspepsia) is also a common feature.
 Indigestion is persistent discomfort or pain in the upper abdominal area.

-Causes of Discomfort After Food
+What Causes Discomfort After Eating?

 Here are some causes of this unexplained stomach ache after eating: